standrewsdigital/digital-pattern-library/CONTRIBUTING.md

 Add the JavaScript you require for your pattern in this file.

 * You may use jQuery code as well as 'vanilla' JavaScript.
-* The filename must have the same name as the pattern template file but with a `.js` suffix.
+* The filename must have the same name as the pattern template file but with a `.js` suffix; in this example `widget.js`.
-* The file must begin and end with the following code:
+* The file must begin and end with the following comments:

 ```javascript